timescale/docs/timescaledb/contribute-to-docs.md

 ### W [](#W)

 *Will*
 : Do not use.
-UIt usually indicates that you are writing in future tense.
+It usually indicates that you are writing in future tense.
 Always write in simple present tense.

 :+1: After installation, you see a message.